Miller County Milling

-In 1881, Almon and Joseph Gattermeier came to Olean and with two brothers-in-law, took charge of the Buckeye Mill flouring mill just north of the town.
-John Gattermeier was a native of Austria who came to this country with his parents in 1855, and learned the milling business in Morgan County.
+In 1881, Joseph Gattermeir came to Olean and with two brothers-in-law, took charge of the Buckeye Mill flouring mill just north of the town.
+Joseph Gattermeir was a native of Austria who came to this country with his parents in 1855, and learned the milling business in Morgan County.
 At the age of 14 he went to work with Brown Brothers at Cave Mills, and learned the trade of wool carding.
 After five years in this trade, he was apprenticed to August Zwanzig to learn the milling business.

 On February 20, 1881 he formed a partnership with his two brothers-in-law, Edwin and Bernhardt Zwanzig, and bought the milling property near what is today the town of Olean.
 This was more than a year before a post office was established there in July, 1882, and the same year that survey was begun for the Missouri Pacific's Bagnell Branch Rail Line.

 First mill on Gattermeir property

 The mill was originally known as the Buckeye Mill.
 They remodeled the frame building, put in new Buhrs, and in the summer of 1887, changed to the roller system, fitting in two double sets of 15-inch rollers.
 This a first class mill was operated until it was destroyed by fire in 1895.

 Second Gattermeir Mill